sarahhlandis/Viper-Learning-App/readme.md

                 break
     ```
 - So when quiz_timer reaches zero, I matched it with the other function doing something at the same time, so that effectively, the two end in unison.
 The quiz initially starts with a while loop statement ```while quiz_timer>0:``` run the quiz, and within that while loop, then also checks ```if quiz_timer==0: ```, output results.
+- There was a bug where if the user entered in 1s for the ```quiz_timer``` and then proceeded to not answer the question prompt, that the output was displaying the prompts for both if you had no wrong words and if you had no correct words.
+So I had to modify the code to:
+    ```python
+        # if the rounds played = # of correct, then they got them all right
+        if len(correct)==rounds:
+            print ("You did not get any words wrong.
+It seems you've mastered it!!")
+        # otherwise they got some wrong
+        else:
+            print (f"\nCheck out your quiz report to view words you got wrong and more.")
+    ```
+    I tried to achieve this using mathmatical operators compared to integers (i.e. ```if len(incorrect)>0```) but this seemed to work best.
+I also had to hard-code the rounds number to be 1 instead of 0 in this situation to avoid a ZeroDivisionError.
+- Additionally there was one other issue that warranted some algorithmic thinking and it was how/where to implement in the code, a solution to if a user entered 0 as their desired timer.
+The TypeError was not arising in that input section, but rather when the quiz actually tried to pull the vocabulary list (I presume this is because there simply was no time to pull the list from their specified file).
+So to mitigate this issue, I rather placed a control flow conditional statement after requesting user input (within an already existent while loop). (snippet below)
+    ```python
+    # asks user for timer input
+    while True:
+        try:
+            quiz_timer=int(handleUserInput("\nHow much time would you like on the clock(in seconds)? \n")) if quiz_timer<=0:
+                quiz_timer=int(handleUserInput("\nPlease try again.
+Timer must be set above 0. \n")) timer_set=quiz_timer
+            break
+        except ValueError:
+            print("\nLooks like that's not a valid time.
+Please try again.\n")
+    ```
+    This handles the issue of previously accepting 0 as an answer without having to use a Try/Except as there was no actual error generated here.

 - In the program, upon finishing the quiz, I wanted the user to see a brief snapshot of how they performed so I created a way to display their overall score percentage.
 To do this, I needed to track the rounds, being careful not to count any with no input (think: if the timer runs out mid/no response, we don't want this counting as a round as the timer expired).
 I created a variable called rounds, initially set to 0, which incremented +1 per round, and -1 if no input (the program specifies to pass if you don't know, or your score will be affected).
 - To create the percentage output, I did the length of correct (which is a list populated each time the user guesses a word correctly), divided by rounds.
 This value was then multiplied by 100 and stored in a variable called percentage.
 - With the added difference of a timer, quiz mode also features an autogenerated quiz report txt file that the user can look upon.
 To populate this, I used metrics such as the amount of time they set to play, the number of rounds, how many incorrect/correct words, the avg time per round (rounds/timer), etc. To do this, I used a couple f-strings to achieve a suitable format within the txt file.